 Here are some examples to consider:

-- Sports fans are likely on social media just before, during, and just after sports events to find and interact with content about the event.
+Sports fans are likely on social media just before, during, and just after sports events to find and interact with content about the event.

-- People who love to travel might be more active on social media during the weekends when planning their next trip (or during their work breaks, dreaming about their next trip).
+People who love to travel might be more active on social media during the weekends when planning their next trip (or during their work breaks, dreaming about their next trip).

-- Mothers of babies might be scrolling through social media when breastfeeding in the middle of the night.
+Mothers of babies might be scrolling through social media when breastfeeding in the middle of the night.

-When you have created your social media marketing strategy, you can then find your brand’s best time to post through experimentation.
+When you have created your social media marketing strategy, you can find your brand’s best time to post through experimentation.